-Balance Billing is when a Non-Network Provider bills a Member for health care services provided to the Member after the Provider or Facility's Billed Amount is not fully reimbursed by the health plan, exclusive of permitted Cost Sharing.
+Balance Billing means a Non-Network Provider bills a Member for health care services provided to the Member after the Provider or Facility's Billed Amount is not fully reimbursed by the health plan, exclusive of permitted Cost Sharing.

-Balance Billing Protection Act (BBPA) is a Washington State law that protects the Member from Balance Billing when receiving Emergency Services in the state of Washington from Non-Network Providers.
-In addition, the Member may not be Balanced Billed for services rendered by Non-Network Providers at Network hospitals and Ambulatory Surgical Centers as described on the consumer disclosure form "Know Your Rights under the Balance Billing protection Act."
+Balance Billing Protection Act (BBPA) means a Washington State law that protects the Member from Balance Billing when receiving Emergency Services in the state of Washington from Non-Network Providers.
+In addition, the Member may not be Balanced Billed for services rendered by Non-Network Providers at Network hospitals and Ambulatory Surgical Centers as described on the consumer disclosure form "Know Your Rights under the Balance Billing Protection Act."
 The BBPA's protections are in addition to those afforded by the Federal No Surprises Act.

-Behavioral Health includes both mental health and substance use disorder, encompassing a continuum of prevention, intervention, treatment and recovery support services.
+Behavioral Health means both mental health and Substance Use Disorders, encompassing a continuum of prevention, intervention, treatment and recovery support services.